JoshuaDoucet/wtnfStorefrontAPI/README.md

      ```
  - [DELETE] /locations/:id (AUTH TOKEN)
    - delete - deletes the location specified by id from the database.
 Response returns the location row being deleted.

-#### Interacting with the material models data.
- - [GET] /materials
-   - index - the response is a list of all material rows
- - [GET] /materials/:id
-   - show - the response is a single material that matches the specified id
- - [POST] /materials (AUTH TOKEN)
-   - create - adds new material to database.
-Response returns the created material object <br>
-     HTTP request body
-     ```json
-     {
-         "name": "Carbon Fiber",
-     }
-     ```
- - [DELETE] /materials/:id (AUTH TOKEN)
-   - delete - deletes the material specified by id from the database.
-Response returns the material row being deleted.

 ## Jasmine tests
 * To view the project's saved test result navigate to path